Main Content

 Set Parameter Value Based on Variant Choice

 When you specify the dimensions of a parameter in a model by using a symbol, you must ensure that the parameter value aligns with the dimension value.
-To simulate different choices for the dimension value, you must manually correct the parameter value.
+To simulate different choices for the dimension value, manually correct the parameter value.

 To reduce the effort of maintenance when you change the value of C, you can set the value of Data to an expression involving C.

-Data.Value = slexpr('1:C');
+Data.Value = slexpr('1:C')

 You must provide the initialization code for Simulink.Parameter objects that contain symbolic dimensions.
 To prevent the generated code from initializing these parameters, you must either: